Jinn

 "M. Dols macht darauf aufmerksam, dass der Ginn-Glaube kein strikt islamisches Konzept ist.
 Er beinhaltet vielmehr zahllose Elemente einer Götzenverehrung, wie sie Muhammads Gegner zur Zeit der gahiliyya in Mekka praktizierten.
 Gemäß F. Meier integrierte der junge Islam bei seiner raschen Expansion viele heidnische Gottheiten in sein System, indem er sie zu Dämonen degradierte.
 1. Im Islam wird die Existenz von Geistern, die weder Engel noch unbedingt Teufel sein müssen, anerkannt.
 2. Damit besitzt der Islam die Möglichkeit, nicht-biblische[,] nicht koranische Vorstellungen von mythischen Vorstellungen sich einzuverleiben, d.h.: a.
 Götter zu Geistern zu erniedrigen und so ins islamische Geisterreich aufzunehmen. b. in der heiligen Überlieferung des Islams nicht eigens genannte Dämonen beliebiger Herkunft zu übernehmen. c. eine Berücksichtigung der Geister zu dulden oder gar zu empfehlen und sie zu regeln.")
 Islam places jinn and humans on the same plane in relation to God, with both being subject to divine judgement and an afterlife.
 The Quran condemns the pre-Islamic Arabian practice of worshipping or seeking protection from them.

 While they are naturally invisible, jinn are supposed to be composed of thin and subtle bodies (أَجْسَام) and are capable of shapeshifting, usually choosing to appear as snakes, but also as scorpions, lizards, or humans.
-A jinn's interaction with a human may be negative, positive, or neutral; and can range from casual to highly intimate, even involving sexual activity and the production of hybrid offspring.
+A jinni's interaction with a human may be negative, positive, or neutral, and can range from casual to highly intimate, even involving sexual activity and the production of hybrid offspring.
 However, they rarely meddle in human affairs, preferring instead to live among their own in a societal arrangement similar to that of the Arabian tribes.
 Upon being disturbed or harmed by humans, they usually retaliate in kind, with the most drastic interactions leading them to possess the assailant's body, thus requiring exorcism.

 Individual jinn appear on charms and talismans.
 They are called upon for protection or magical aid, often under the leadership of a king.
 Many people who believe in jinn wear amulets to protect themselves against their assaults, as they may be called upon by sorcerers and witches to cause harm.
-A commonly held belief is that jinn cannot hurt someone who wears something with the name of God (الله) written on it.
-These folkloric beliefs and practices, although especially common throughout the Muslim world in the past, have been met with increasing disapproval due to their association with idolatry.
+A commonly held belief is that jinn cannot hurt someone who wears something with a name of God written on it.
+Belief in jinn is widespread throughout the Muslim world.
+The Quran refers to interactions between humans and the jinn, including instances in which some human beings sought the protection or assistance of the jinn in pursuit of power or material benefits.
+Jinns share a number of similarities with elves, demons, and many other supernatural beings, and some scholars have drawn parallels between them.